referrerpolicy=no-referrer-when-downgrade

 end

 Similarly, for a runtime to be “compatible” with a node, the node must implement the full set of host functions that the runtime at any point in time requires.
 Given the fact that a runtime can evolve in time, and a blockchain node (typically) wishes to be capable of re-executing all the previous blocks, this means that a node must always maintain support for the old host functions.
-This also implies that adding a new host function is a big commitment and should be done with care.
+This implies that adding a new host function is a big commitment and should be done with care.
 This is why, for example, adding a new host function to Polkadot always requires an RFC.
+Learn how to add a new host function to your runtime in crate::reference_docs::custom_host_functions.

 §Node vs. Runtime